-Let your kids go with wedges if they are going to be standing or walking for long periods of time, since they are more comfortable and provide better support, but if they are going to spend most of their time sitting down or will be able to take the heels off during the party, then high heels would be a lovely choice.
+Let your child wear wedges if she is going to be standing or walking for long periods of time, since they are more comfortable and provide more support, but if she is going to spend most of her time sitting down or will be able to take the heels off during the party, then high heels could be a suitable choice.

-What do you think is the right age for kids to start wearing heels?
+What do you think is the right age for kids to start wearing high heels?
 Have you found a particular high heel shoe style that has worked well for your child’s feet?
 Please share your finds below so we can all benefit from your experiences!